yasharhezaveh/Ensai/README.md

 2) You can use "init.py" to setup the models.
 Then with "single_model_predictions.py" you can get the predictions of a single network.
 Alternatively, after running "init.py". you can run "combo_prediction.py", to combine the 4 models (see the paper referenced above).
 If you'd like to train your own model, use "train.py".
 You can train the existing models (there're about 11 models defined in "ensai_model.py"), or just throw a bunch of layers together yourself and see if you come up with something magical.

 Finally: We'd love to hear from you.
 Please let us know if you have any comments or suggestions, or if you have questions about the code or the procedure.
+Also, if you'd like to contribute to this project please let us know.

-If you use this code for your research please cite these two papers:
+** If you use this code for your research please cite these two papers:
-⋅⋅*Hezaveh, Perreault Levasseur, & Marshall 2017
+1- Hezaveh, Perreault Levasseur, & Marshall 2017
-⋅⋅*Perreault Levasseur, Hezaveh, Wechsler, 2017
+2- Perreault Levasseur, Hezaveh, Wechsler, 2017 **